angiet642/EE133.github.io/Lab3/README.md

 ## Discussions
-We talked about the 1dB compression point.
-Why is this an important performance metric?
-Can we change it?
-If so, how might we do that?
-There was some discussion about LO leakage.
-Why is that important and what can be done about that?
-Did you use your mixer as an up converter?
-As a down converter?
-If you didn't try both of these, why not?
-Did you measure the conversion gain vs LO drive level.
-I guess you must have if you determined the 1dB compression point.
-How did you make those measurements?
-Was this at a single frequency?
-If so was there anything special about the frequency you chose?
-If you did the measurements at different frequencies, did you find about the same result?
+__ Summary of results__
+- 1dB compression point = 15 dB
+- Conversion loss = 9 db
+- Minimum IF Frequency = 30 kHz

+#### Takeaways:
+__Compression Point__
+- It is important to find the 1dB compression point for a mixer because it is the point at which the mixer does not behave linearly and becomes unpredictable.
+- Operating far from the 1dB compression point will result in lower distortion and levels of spurious output frequencies.
+- To improve the 1dB compression point, one can analyze the RF signal chain to find the saturated regions and attempt to improve the dynamic range for signal block.
+- For a diode ring mixer, the compression point can be improved by using higher turn on diodes.
+This allows for a high RF power to be applied without impacting the diodes, but also requires a larger LO to switch the diodes.

+__LO Leakage__
+- LO leakage occurs from poor LO to RF or LO to IF isolation.
+- To elimate the LO leakage, one can generate a signal that is equal in amplitude but opposite in phase as described in this [article from analog devices](https://www.analog.com/en/analog-dialogue/articles/transmit-lo-leakage-lol-an-issue-of-zero-if-that-isn-t-making-people-laugh-out-loud.html

+__Minimum IF__
-There were a number of questions about why one would be concerned about the minimum IF frequency.
-Greig pointed out that the diode ring mixer should "go to DC" but that the FET ring wouldn't.
-Why might that be something one would be concerned about?
-What about the Gilbert cell mixer; should that "go to DC"?
+- Greig pointed out that the diode ring mixer should "go to DC" but that the FET ring wouldn't.
+- Why might that be something one would be concerned about?
+- What about the Gilbert cell mixer; should that "go to DC"?
 Does all this have anything to do with zero IF SDR's or radar stuff?
-In the mixer you built, why wouldn't the mixer go to zero IF?
-What could be done if you want it to go to zero IF?
+- In the mixer you built, why wouldn't the mixer go to zero IF?
+- What could be done if you want it to go to zero IF?

 ## Conclusion
+At the end of this lab, key performance indicators of the FET ring mixer were documented and analyzed.
+Nonidealities were also observed, which resulted in discussions related to avoiding or improving such outcomes.